godbout/kindaVim.docs/README.md

 # Feedback

 * whether you need a missing move, want to report a bug or ask for a feature, just [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new).

+# AccessibilityStrategyTestApp

+Testing the Vim moves when using the macOS Accessibility requires building an external app.
+This app, as well as the tests of each move in the context of the Accessibility Strategy, are open source and available here: [AccessibilityStrategyTestApp](https://github.com/godbout/AccessibilityStrategyTestApp)

 # Acknowledgments